-- E_ACCESSDENIED: Property cannot be changed. - E_INVALIDARG: Invalid flags. - VB0X_E_INVALID_VM_STATE: Virtual machine is not mutable or session not open. - VBOX_E_INVALID_OBJECT_STATE: Cannot set transient property when machine not running.
+- E\ACCESSDENIED: Property cannot be changed. - E\INVALIDARG: Invalid flags. - VBOX\E\INVALID\VM\STATE: Virtual machine is not mutable or session not open. - VBOX\E\INVALID\OBJECT\STATE: Cannot set transient property when machine not running.

-5.53.62 setGuestPropertyValue
+5.74.66 setGuestPropertyValue

-property The name of the property to set, change or delete.
+property The name of the property to set or change.

-value The new value of the property to set, change or delete.
+value The new value of the property to set or change.
 If the property does not yet exist and value is non-empty, it will be created.
-If the value is null or empty, the property will be deleted if it exists.

-Sets, changes or deletes a value in the machine's guest property store.
+Sets or changes a value in the machine's guest property store.
 The flags field will be left unchanged or created empty for a new property.

-- E_ACCESSDENIED: Property cannot be changed. - VBOX_E_INVALID_VM_STATE: Virtual machine is not mutable or session not open. - VBOX_E_INVALID_0BJECT_STATE: Cannot set transient property when machine not running.
+- E\ACCESSDENIED: Property cannot be changed. - VBOX\E\INVALID\VM\STATE: Virtual machine is not mutable or session not open. - VBOX\E\INVALID\OBJECT\STATE: Cannot set transient property when machine not running.

-5.53.63 setHWVirtExProperty
+5.74.67 setHWVirtExProperty